nexmo-community/sms-email-2fa/README.md

 ### [![alt text](https://cloud.githubusercontent.com/assets/328367/17298941/0cd29600-5804-11e6-950c-4542416776bf.png)](https://github.com/nexmo-community/nexmo-verify-2fa-dotnet-example/commit/00dc4aa91f7ec73ee52db1f6ef23c136d83de6ae) Add Info View

-Inside the Account folder of the Views folder, create a new View named **TODO: named what?*** that the user is redirected to if their email has not been confirmed.
+Inside the Account folder of the Views folder, create a new View named 'Info' that the user will be redirected to if their email has not been confirmed.
 The view should contain the following code:

 ```xml
 <h2>@ViewBag.Title.</h2>